Israel deports Greta Thunberg after Gaza-bound ship she was on was seized

-JERUSALEM (AP) — Activist Greta Thunberg was deported from Israel on Tuesday, the country's Foreign Ministry said, a day after the Gaza-bound ship she was on was seized by the Israeli military.
+JERUSALEM (AP) — Israel deported activist Greta Thunberg on Tuesday, the country's Foreign Ministry said, a day after the Gaza-bound ship she was on was seized by the Israeli military.

-Thunberg left on a flight to France and was then headed to her home country of Sweden, Israel's Foreign Ministry said in a post on X. It posted a photo of Thunberg, who shuns air travel, seated on a plane.
+Thunberg left on a flight to France and was then headed to her home country of Sweden, the Foreign Ministry said in a post on X. It posted a photo of Thunberg, a climate activist who shuns air travel, seated on a plane.

 Thunberg was one of 12 passengers on the Madleen, a ship carrying aid to Gaza that was meant to protest Israel's ongoing war there and shed light on the humanitarian crisis in the Palestinian territory, according to the Freedom Flotilla Coalition, the group behind the journey.

-The boat, accompanied by Israel’s navy, arrived in the Israeli port of Ashdod Monday evening, according to Israel’s Foreign Ministry.
+The boat, accompanied by Israel’s navy, arrived in the Israeli port of Ashdod Monday evening, according to the Foreign Ministry.

 Adalah, a legal rights group in Israel representing the activists, said Thunberg, two other activists and a journalist had agreed to be deported and leave Israel.
 The other eight activists refused deportation, were being held in detention and their case was set to be heard by Israeli authorities, Adalah said.
 The activists were expected to be brought before a court later Tuesday, the group added.

 Sabine Haddad, a spokeswoman for Israel's Interior Ministry, said the activists who were being deported Tuesday had waived their right to appear before a judge.
-Those who did not will face one and will be held for 96 hours before being deported.
+Those who did not will face one and will be held for 96 hours before being deported, she said.

-Rima Hassan, a French member of the European Parliament who is of Palestinian descent, was also among the volunteers on board.
-She has been barred from entering Israel because of her opposition to Israeli policies toward the Palestinians.
-It was not immediately clear whether she was being immediately deported or detained.
+Rima Hassan, a French member of the European Parliament who is of Palestinian descent, was also among the passengers on board the Madleen.
+She has previously been barred from entering Israel because of her opposition to Israeli policies toward the Palestinians.
+It was not clear whether she was being immediately deported or detained.

 French Foreign Minister Jean-Noel Barrot said Tuesday that one of the detained French activists signed an expulsion order and will leave Israel on Tuesday for France.
 The other five refused.
 He said all the activists received consular visits.